Sanjay-k-m/nestjs-auth-starter/README.md

 ## Contributing

-Contributions are welcome!
+We welcome contributions!
 Follow these steps to contribute:

 ```bash
 # 1. Fork the repository